-Driving performance Critical Thinking and Questioning Move from executing requests to uncovering the why that drives them Priority Setting and FocusGain clarity on what really matters and optimize your capacity Stress and PerformanceCapitalize on positive stress and thrive in chaos Session 5: Stress & Performance Date: 19th May Trainer: Aldo Kane This session was a little bit different!
+Driving performance Critical Thinking and Questioning Move from executing requests to uncovering the why that drives them Priority Setting and FocusGain clarity on what really matters and optimize your capacity Stress and PerformanceCapitalize on positive stress and thrive in chaos Session 5: Stress & Performance Date: 16th and 20th June Trainer: Aldo Kane This session was a little bit different!
 We took a deep dive into how stress affects performance.
 Today's trainer is living proof of concept: Aldo Kane provides protection & safety for film crews on the set of extreme and remote locations.
-His CV is impressive: he spent time in Western Africa during the Ebola crisis, rowed from Portugal to Venezuela in a tiny boat with 4 other people, has filmed narcos in Colombia and Mexico (and also with Will Smith).
+His CV is impressive: he spent time in Western Africa during the Ebola crisis, rowed from Portugal to Venezuela in a tiny boat with 4 other people, has filmed narcos in Colombia and Mexico (and also with Will Smith), summited Mount Everest (8,848 m) and then Mount Lhotse (8,516 m) exactly 24hrs after summiting Everest!
 And he's a former Royal Marine Commando Sniper.
 All this to say: if anyone is qualified to give advice on thriving under duress, it's Aldo Kane.